Magnuti/IT3708-Bio-AI/moea/README.md

 ## How to run in VS Code

 Open the `./mdvrp` folder as a workspace and run the `App.java` file.
 Note that it must be run from this workspace for relative paths to work.

+## Output images

+All images are saved as the algorithm runs.
+When we find out that all images have a lower score than the baseline, that entire directory is deleted along with the images.
+The generation images have format generation_x_y_z, where x is the type, y is the individ number and z is the number of segments in that image.